Dudoxx/dudoxx-fhir-server/README.md

 - **Main HAPI FHIR Library**: [hapifhir/hapi-fhir](https://github.com/hapifhir/hapi-fhir)
 - **Documentation**: [hapifhir.io](https://hapifhir.io/)
 - **License**: Apache 2.0

+**📝 Keeping Up-to-Date**: See [UPSTREAM_SYNC.md](./UPSTREAM_SYNC.md) for detailed instructions on syncing with the official HAPI FHIR repository to receive updates, security patches, and new features.

 **Thank you to the HAPI FHIR team and contributors for maintaining this exceptional FHIR implementation!**